jjcoronal/portf0lio/index.md

 ## About me

 > _I'm a systems thinker trained as a designer and an engineer.
 I like to think about the broad systems in the world and understand how they impact it, and us, at different scales.
-That has taken me through waste and circularity, housing, tourism, burial infrastructure, and commercial real estate._
+That has taken me through coordination and research in urban living labs on circularity, and to explore topics on housing, tourism, mobility, and burial infrastructure through decolonial perspectives._

 > _The work sits in three places: [diagnosing systems](page21.md), [designing collective processes](page22.md), and the [design methods](page23.md) that shape how I approach both._